 Take steps to anticipate any new information about communicable diseases or possible travel restrictions that could be in effect or arise during your trip.

 - Learn about your destination: The CDC and WHO offer up-to-date recommendations and travel alerts.
 The U.S. State Department also lists information regarding any travel limitations.
-Visit Harvard Global Support Services' Travel Tools for information about International SOS, a travel assistance program that also provides country-specific health and safety information.
+Harvard Travel Assist provides medical and security advice and referrals and emergency evacuation services to eligible Harvard travelers abroad.

 - See your health care provider before you travel: Many countries recommend or require that travel vaccinations be administered up to 2-4 weeks before you depart in order to be effective.
 For instance, if you are traveling to an area that is endemic for multi-drug resistant tuberculosis and will be engaging in activities where you could be exposed to TB, your clinician may recommend a baseline tuberculosis skin test prior to your departure.

 - Think about your health status: If you are beginning to feel sick, public health authorities strongly advise that you stay away from class or work in an effort to not spread your influenza to others.
 Traveling on airplanes can also spread germs to other travelers.
 Travelers with other recent serious illness or special health needs such as pregnancy, disabilities, or serious chronic conditions, also may need additional care before traveling.

 You may not be able to prevent every illness or injury, but you can plan ahead to be able to deal with them.

 - Ensure personal hygiene: Bring along soap and alcohol-based hand sanitizers.
 Cover your mouth when you cough.
 Try not to touch your face or eyes after coughing or sneezing.